 The shop is also typical Scandinavian: to take advantage of different tax regimes, alcohol is only sold during the ten minutes the boat is in Danish waters and sweets the ten minutes in Swedish waters.
 Many of the Swedes on the boats cross over for cheaper alcohol shopping in Denmark.
 For Danes, many prices are lower in Sweden too but the difference is not that pronounced as the savings are for Swedes on Danish beer and other alcoholic drinks.

 Getting to Helsingør from Copenhagen

 Transportation from Copenhagen to Helsingør is easy by train or car.
 The train station is directly next to the ferry terminal.
-Cheap parking is also available in the fairly small Scandlines parking lot next to the terminal in Færgevej.
+Cheap parking is also available in the fairly small Sferry parking lot next to the terminal in Færgevej.
 A credit card is required to enter and exit – free for three hours and then only DKK10 per hour up to six hours.

 Trains on the Swedish side run frequently to Lund and Malmö with easy connections via the Oresund Bridge back to Copenhagen.
 The train on both sides of the Øresund strait and ferry tickets are covered by some travel passes.